dapr/docs/daprdocs/content/en/getting-started/install-dapr-selfhost.md

 1. Running a **Redis container instance** to be used as a local state store and message broker.
 1. Running a **Zipkin container instance** for observability.
-1. Creating a **default components folder** with component definitions for the above.
+1. Creating a **default resources folder** with resources definitions for the above.
 1. Running a **Dapr placement service container instance** for local actor support.

 {{% alert title="Docker" color="primary" %}}